praekelt/sapphire/README.md

 # contribution

 For reporting bugs, issues or feature requests, make a github issue.
 If you'd like to work on it, submit a pull request either linked to the corresponding issue, or referencing the corresponding issue via a github comment or git commit message.
-When submitting pull requests, *don't include* build file changes, they make reviews more difficult to review.
+When submitting pull requests, *don't include* build file changes, they make reviewing difficult.